facelessuser/coloraide/docs/src/markdown/gamut.md

 It should be noted that gamut mapping will be limited by the capabilities of the perceptual space being used.
-Some color spaces can swing to varying degrees outside the visible spectrum and some perceptual models can tolerate this more than others, and this can affect gamut mapping results, this does not mean the gamut mapping approach does not work, only that some color models may work better under more constraints than others.
+Some color spaces can swing to varying degrees outside the visible spectrum and some perceptual models can tolerate this more than others.
+While the characteristics of the color space can affect gamut mapping results, this does not mean the gamut mapping approach does not work, only that some color models may work best under more constraints.

 Consider the example below.
 We take a very saturated yellow in Display P3 (`#!color color(display-p3 1 1 0)`) and then we interpolate it's lightness between 0, masking off chroma so that we are only interpolating lightness.
-We do this interpolation in CIELCh, which is known to have chroma that can swing very far outside the visible spectrum when interpolating hues at more extreme lightness.
+We do this interpolation in CIELCh, whose chroma can swing very far outside the visible spectrum when interpolating hues at more extreme lightness.
 Finally, we gamut map in various LCh models.
 What we can observe is some models will struggle to map some of these colors as the hue preservation can break down at extreme limits.
 In the cases below, this specifically happens due to negative XYZ values that are produced due to high chroma in lower lightness.
 Some models can tolerate this more than others.

 ```py play
 yellow = Color('color(display-p3 1 1 0)')